rokasvis/Cloud_ComputingAWS/README.md

 ## How does it work

-Rather than owning their own computing infrastructure or data centers, companies can rent access to anything from applications to storage from a cloud service provider.
+Rather than owning their own computing infrastructure or data centres, companies can rent access to anything from applications to storage from a cloud service provider.

 ## What are the benefits

-- Business don't have invest into hardware
+- Business don't to have invest into hardware
 - Services can be accessed instantly
-- No maintanace costs
+- No maintenace costs
 - Services are scalable

 ## What is IaaS, PaaS and SaaS